Archive : Historical MD&A

 Total RevenuesRevenues from rent and services

-1Q17 consolidated revenues from rent and services increased by 5% YoY to THB 6,530 mn.
+3Q17 consolidated rental and services revenue increased by 1.6% YoY to THB 6,422 mn.
 The increase in revenue was primarily due to:

-- Contributions from a new project launched in 2016, CentralPlaza Nakhon Si Thammarat
+- Contributions from a new project launched in 2016, namely CentralPlaza Nakhon Si Thammarat

 Total CostsCosts of rent and services

 Costs of rent and services constituted utilities, security & cleaning services, on-site personnel, land rental, depreciation & amortization, repair & maintenance costs and insurance premium and property tax of properties owned to earn rentals.